Underdog promo code CBSSPORTS2: New play $5, get $75 offer for NFL, NBA, more

 TE T.J.
 Hockenson, Minnesota Vikings, 3.5 receptions - Higher (1.07x)

 Hockenson has four or more touchdown receptions in three of the past four games.
 In a 26-0 loss at Seattle on Nov.
-30, he caught six passes for 59 yards.
+30, he caught six passes for 59 yards as he and Minnesota ready to face the Giants, who rank 23rd in pass defense.
 The SportsLine projection model projects 3.9 receptions, giving this a 4 out of 5 rating.
 Click here to sign up for Underdog Fantasy:

 TE Hunter Henry, New England Patriots, 3.5 receptions - Lower (1.08x)